27 Vegetable Garden Ideas To Grow More Food

 Plus they’ll mix their highly sort after manure into the soil too and all that scratching helps to get rid of soil diseases too.
 This should be on the top of every vegetable gardeners todolist!

-For larger gardens or if you want your chickens to be truly free range hens then this Electric Chicken Fence is affordable and very effective.
+For larger gardens or if you want your chickens to be truly free range hens then use an electric chicken fence is affordable and very effective.
 It takes less than 30 minutes to setup and keeps your hens right where you want them – just remember to clip their wings!

 Pro tip: Chop up the tough stems and tangled vines into smaller pieces so your chickens can scratch them into the soil where they’ll break down quickly.